CRM vs ERP: Understanding Their Differences & Which Works Best for Your Business?

 By contrast, ERP software typically provides a higher ROI for large or complex businesses that want to increase efficiency and reduce costs across the organization.
 You might also choose an ERP solution if your company is outgrowing basic financial management and accounting tools.

-What’s the relationship between CRM and ERP?
+What’s the Relationship Between CRM and ERP?

 CRM and ERP systems are closely connected.
 They both help share information, analyze data, and automate workflows to improve operational efficiency.
 In fact, many companies need both to effectively manage internal functions and customer-facing interactions.